Two bills passed Louisiana's 2026 legislative session that directly impact your ability to hire and retain workers without exploding your labor costs.

 BayouWorks reimburses Louisiana employers for the cost of workforce training that leads to recognized industry certifications.
 This isn't a tax credit or a deduction—it's a direct reimbursement on money you've already spent on qualifying training programs.

-The reimbursement rate is up to 50% of eligible training costs, with the balance paid by the employer.
-There's no stated per-employee cap in the program guidelines, but LED reviews applications individually and large requests require stronger documentation of economic impact.
+There's no stated per-employee cap in the program guidelines.
+LED reviews applications individually and large requests require stronger documentation.

 The Hiring Cost Math: Before and After

-Training costs consume 15–25% of a new hire's first-year salary in most small business contexts, according to NCCI research.
-For a $50K/year hire, that's $7,500–$12,500 in training and onboarding costs before they're fully productive.
+Training costs consume 15–25% of a new hire's first-year salary.
+For a $50K/year hire, that's $7,500–$12,500 before productivity.

 Example: Hiring 5 workers at $50K/year average salary

-That $27,500 in first-year savings is real money for a small business scaling its workforce.
-It doesn't eliminate the upfront cash requirement—BayouWorks reimburses after the fact, not in advance—but it significantly changes the net cost of a hiring cohort.
+That $27,500 in first-year savings is real money for scaling.
+It doesn't eliminate upfront cash requirements—BayouWorks reimburses after the fact, not in advance.

 The Workers' Comp Reform: What Changed